37) Master Of My Domain Only In My Lord’s Likeness

 The Finished Works of Christ: What They Mean For Us: our healing, deliverance, prosperity, victory, joy, peace, and everything else we need in life is already finished and ready for us to claim.

-“a sceptre of righteousness is the sceptre of thy kingdom.
 Thou hast loved righteousness, and hated iniquity; therefore God, even thy God, hath anointed thee.”
 (Hebrews 1:1-9)

-Righteousness has always been defined, in God’s eyes, as restoring a right relationship with God by acting in accordance with what pleases God.
-It’s a marriage relationship.
-You can go through the ceremony and say the words “I do”, but unless you actually “do” and consummate the marriage you are not in a marriage relationship and it is legally nullifiable – it never existed.
+Righteous is far more than simply staying out of trouble.
+Righteousness has always been defined by God as acting in accordance with what pleases God.
+You can go through the ceremony and say the words “I do”, but unless you actually “do” and consummate the union you are not in a relationship and it is legally nullifiable – it never existed.

 “When the Son of man shall come in his glory, and all the holy angels with him, then shall he sit upon the throne of his glory…Then shall the King say unto them on his right hand, Come, ye blessed of my Father, inherit the kingdom prepared for you from the foundation of the world: For